yt-project/yt/CONTRIBUTING.rst

      git remote add upstream https://github.com/yt-project/yt

-   Note that if your forked the yt repository on github and then cloned from there you will not need to add the ``origin`` remote.
+   Note that if you forked the yt repository on GitHub and then cloned from there you will not need to add the ``origin`` remote.

 #.
 Push your changes to your remote fork using the unique identifier you just